docker/docs/content/desktop/hardened-desktop/enhanced-container-isolation/how-eci-works.md

 container isolation by leveraging the Linux user-namespace.

-However, Enhanced Container Isolation is much more advanced since it assigns exclusive user-namespace mappings per container automatically and add several other [container isolation features](#under-the-hood) meant to secure Docker Desktop in organizations with stringent security requirements.
+However, Enhanced Container Isolation is much more advanced since it assigns exclusive user-namespace mappings per container automatically and adds several other [container isolation features](#under-the-hood) meant to secure Docker Desktop in organizations with stringent security requirements.